lewis-kori/gridsome-portfolio/content/about/index.md

 This site is a place for me to showcase some of my projects.
 From small learning projects to some serious software engineering projects.
 It is also home to my personal blog where I write about my journey as a developer and whatever else that strikes my fancy.
 You can also check out all my blog posts on [dev](https://dev.to/lewiskori).

-I'm passionate about online businesses and specialize in helping non-technical founders and startups build exceptional online platforms end to end.
-I'm particularly keen on fintech.
-I'm adept at smart contract development within the ethereum ecosystem, payment processing and integrations with major banking and PSP APIs such as stripe, apple and google pay, [checkout](https://www.checkout.com/) etc.
+My passion revolves around the world of online businesses, with a special focus on fintech.
+I specialize in guiding non-technical founders and startups through the entire process of crafting exceptional online platforms.
+My expertise spans smart contract development within the Ethereum ecosystem, seamless payment processing, and integrations with major financial and payment service provider APIs, including Stripe, Apple Pay, Google Pay, and more.

-In terms of non-computer hobbies I like working out at the gym and going on runs.
-I also read a lot.
-In general I find what makes me the happiest is building stuff.
-So I try and optimize for that.
+Beyond the realm of computers, I find solace in the gym and the open road, pursuing fitness goals and gaining inspiration through my runs and hikes.
+My reading habit is an ever-present companion in my quest for knowledge.

+Above all, what truly lights up my world is the act of creation.
+Whether it's lines of code or constructing tangible projects, I thrive on the joy of building.

 Here are a few technologies I've worked with: